kso7i/STM32-LED-Flow/README.md

 * STM32CubeMX
 * Please download the CH340 driver and ST-LINK driver from the Releases section of this repository if needed.

-* STM32F103 development board
-* LED module or onboard LED
-* Jumper wires and a breadboard
-* USB programmer/debugger: for example, ST-Link, which requires driver installation.
-DAP-Link is recommended because it is driver-free.
-* 1 kΩ resistor

 ## 引脚连接